alexfernandez/alexfernandez.github.io/2025/on-art.md

 # 📖 A Brief Definition

+If you are like me, you may be thinking at this point:
+"But, what can be considered art in this day and age?"
-Let us start by establishing this working definition to answer the question:
+Let us start by establishing this working definition:

-> "But, what is art?"

 > Art is any activity that intentionally transmits emotions among humans.